Last Updated on January 7, 2024 by Ingrid & Alex

 What’s the fastest way to get to Cinque Terre from Florence?

-The fastest way to get from Florence to the Cinque Terre would be by car or by organized tour since you will be transferred by car.
+The fastest way to get from Florence to the Cinque Terre would be by car, private transfer, or organized tour since you will be transferred by car.

-However, you might end up spending more time on the road or looking for a parking space.
+However, if you choose to drive there, you might end up spending more time on the road or looking for a parking space.

 What’s the cheapest way to get to the Cinque Terre from Florence?